kg-bot/laravel-localization-to-vue/README.md

 ## A note about json files

-Laravel 5.4+ allows localization to be strutured [using a single `.json` file for each language](https://laravel.com/docs/5.7/localization#using-translation-strings-as-keys), in order to use the strings inside the provided json file you must preprend the `__JSON__` key
+Laravel 5.4+ allows localization to be strutured [using a single `.json` file for each language](https://laravel.com/docs/5.7/localization#using-translation-strings-as-keys), in order to use the strings inside the provided json file you must prepend the `__JSON__` key

 ```
 // Assuming that es.json exists and it is the default locale in your app